adopted-ember-addons/ember-data-factory-guy/README.md

 ##### Have a previous installation ( updating to new version )

 Clear npm:
- - remove 'ember-cli-data-factory-guy' or 'ember-data-factory-guy' from package.json
+ - remove 'ember-data-factory-guy' from package.json
  - ```npm prune ```

 then: